oneapi-src/level-zero-tests/conformance_tests/core/test_memory_overcommit/README.md

-# test_device_memory_overcommit
+# test_memory_overcommit

-## Description
+Device memory overcommit related test content - Level Zero Specification reference: [Memory](https://oneapi-src.github.io/level-zero-spec/level-zero/latest/core/api.html#memory)
-Conformance test suite which tests device memory allocation to demonstrate that when one allocates more device memory than the device has physically, the device could effectively page memory onto and off of the device, without that memory being corrupted.

-A memory pattern test is used to test for memory corruption.
+Verifies that allocating more device memory than the device physically has lets the device page memory on and off the device without corrupting it.
+A memory pattern test is used to detect corruption.